Computing equivalence classes of finite group actions on orientable surfaces: A dynamic survey: Introduction

 \section{Introduction}

-{}Investigating surface symmetries is an old project that has roots in ancient times.
-Its beginnings include the classification of the spherical and wallpaper groups, which are the groups of isometries of the sphere and of the Euclidean plane.
-Discrete groups acting on the projective plane, torus, and Klein bottle are well understood as well, since these are quotients of the spherical and wallpaper groups.
-In modern mathematics, the symmetries of surfaces of higher genera were studied in the frame of Riemann surfaces and algebraic curves.
-With each orientation-preserving action of a group $\grp{G}$ on a orientable surface $\sur{S}_g$, one can associate the \emph{signature} $(\gamma;m_1,m_2,\dots,m_r)$, where $\gamma$ is the genus of the quotient surface, $r$ is the number of singular orbits and $m_i$, $i=1,\dots,r$, are orders of the stabilisers of points in each orbit (the point stabilisers are necessarily cyclic).
-The signature, genus $g$ and the order of the group $\grp{G}$ are related by the Riemann-Hurwitz equation.
-As a consequence, the order of $\grp{G}$ is bounded by the Hurwitz bound, $|\grp{G}|\leq 84(g-1)$, provided $g>1$.
-It follows that for genera greater than one, there are just finitely many discrete groups, and to determine all of them is a finite problem.
-On the other hand, every abstract finite group acts as a group of automorphisms of a surface, so there is no hope to obtain a general result classifying discrete groups of fixed genus.
-The lists of discrete groups of given genus $g$ were already determined up to (topological) equivalence for genera $g=2$ and $3$ by Broughton~\cite{broughton1991classifying}, for genus $4$, by Bogopolsky~\cite{bogopolski1997classification} and also by Kimura~\cite{Kimurag4}, and by Kuribayashi and Kimura~\cite{Kuribayashi} for genus $g=5$.
-Since the number of groups acting on a surface of genus $g$ increases with increasing genus $g$, it is natural to use computers to derive lists of discrete groups of genus $g$ for $g\geq 5$.
-In this way, Conder obtained lists of large discrete groups up to genus $101$~\cite{Co5}; they include the groups with triangular and quadrangular signatures $(0;m_1,m_2,m_3)$ and $(0;m_1,m_2,m_3,m_4)$, respectively.
-Following Conder, a discrete group \grp{G} is \emph{large} if $|\grp{G}|>4(g-1)$.
-Our aim is to complement Conder's classification by determining the `small' planar discrete groups of bounded genus.
-Following Zieschang et al.~\cite{zieschang2006surfaces}, a discrete group is \emph{planar} if its signure has form $(0;m_1,m_2,\dots,m_r)$.
+{}The investigation of surface symmetries is a long-standing project started in ancient Greece.
+By the beginning of 20th century the classification of the spherical and wallpaper groups, which are the groups of isometries of the sphere and of the Euclidean plane, had been established.
+Groups acting on the projective plane, the torus, and the Klein bottle are understood as well, since these are quotients of the spherical and wallpaper groups.
+In contemporary mathematics, the symmetries of surfaces of higher genera are studied within the frame of the theory of Riemann surfaces and of algebraic curves.
+With each orientation-preserving action of an group $\grp{G}$ on a orientable surface $\sur{S}_g$ of genus $g$, one can associate the \emph{signature} $(\gamma;m_1,m_2,\dots,m_r)$, where $\gamma$ is the genus of the quotient surface, $r$ is the number of singular orbits, and $m_i$, $i=1,\dots,r$, are the orders of the point stabilizers in the corresponding singular orbits (the point stabilizers are necessarily cyclic).
+The signature, genus $g$, and order of the group $\grp{G}$ are related by the Riemann-Hurwitz equation~\eqref{eq:rh}.
+As a consequence, the order of $\grp{G}$ is related via the Hurwitz bound, $|\grp{G}|\leq 84(g-1)$ for $g>1$, see e.g.~\cite[Theorem~5.11.1]{js87}.
+It follows that for genera greater than one, there are only finitely many finite groups acting on these surfaces.
+Thus, determining all of them is a finite problem.
+On the other hand, groups that are small with respect to Hurwitz bound have usually a huge number of actions even on surfaces of small genera.
+Hence it makes sense to consider proper equivalence relations and classify the actions up to the chosen equivalence.
+An excellent account on equivalence relations of group actions on surfaces, together with many open problems, can be found in recent papers \cite{broughton2022equivalence, broughton2022future}.